Why Embassies Need a Dummy Ticket for Visa Proof

 The choice between a confirmed flight reservation and an actual flight ticket comes down to timing.

-Think of reservations as your shield during the visa application and actual ticket purchases as your final step after success.
+Think of reservations as your shield during the visa application and actual ticket purchases as your final step once success.

 Policies, Pricing, And Turnaround You Should Know